 These children need foster carers with tolerance, patience, and people who will never give up on them, no matter how hard they test you.
-Foster carers and not-for-profit charities work 24/7, helping children overcome trauma; thus, they lead by example by ‘staying the pace’ at all times, with never-ending loyalty.
+Foster carers and not-for-profit charities work 24/7, helping children overcome trauma; thus, they lead by example by ‘always staying the pace’, with never-ending loyalty.

 Whatever the motivation that has led you to this point in your life, now is the time to make it a reality.
 Therefore, your next move will dictate your career in fostering.
 Subsequently, the agency or charity you choose will have a significant impact.

 Verve Recruitment CIC will help you to achieve this.
-We work with you and match you with a Not for Profit Charity that we know is the best match for you.
-Ultimately, when matched well, you will realise your fostering dream; and, most importantly, fulfil the dreams of children’s in care.
+We work with you and match you with a Not-for-Profit Charity that we know is the best match for you.
+When matched well, you will realise your fostering dream; and, most importantly, fulfil the dreams of children in care.